 Gray-Lapple faces a prison sentence of two to eight years each on the felonious assault charge and child endangerment charges, with an addition three years on another child endangerment charge.

 “There is no greater treachery than that of a mother against her infant child,” Prosecuting Attorney Martin P. Votel said.
 “The evidence in this case proved to the jury’s satisfaction that the defendant inflicted serious physical harm upon her infant daughter.
-The state will be requesting of the Court a sentence befitting this shocking conduct.”Grab the FREE WDTN News App for iPhone or Android.
+The state will be requesting of the Court a sentence befitting this shocking conduct.”Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.